someengineering/some.engineering/jobs/2022-01-19-cloud-engineer.md

 - Design, implement, and test solutions in the cloud
 - Perform code and design reviews
 - Create designs with thoughtful and clear documentation
-- Automated processes wherever possible
+- Automate processes wherever possible

 ## Qualifications